-How Kenyans are using tech to stop election fraud and violence
+Kenyans use tech to stop election fraud

 In Kenya's 2013 election, this ensured that nearly three quarters of the incidents reported by 8,000 respondents were resolved.

-The platform supported the rapid identification and response to outbreaks of violence and cases of fraud or mismanagement.
+The platform supported the rapid identification of and response to outbreaks of violence and cases of fraud or mismanagement.

 Technology is also being adopted to encourage increased voter registration and greater engagement.